pietroluigiwilli/PrisonersDilemmaAutomaton/README.md

 Scope
 -----

-This project is intended as a systematic exploration of the iterated prisoner's dilemma (IPD) rulespace.
+This project is intended as a systematic exploration of the iterated prisoner's dilemma (IPD) rule space.
 The specific rule is assigned to an agent using the principle of binary finite state machines.
-The decision making process of the agent is fully determined by its **binary ID**.
-The specific behaviour exhibited by an agent in IDP is determined by the binary ID's of **both** agents.
+The decision-making process of the agent is fully determined by its **binary ID**.
+The specific behavior exhibited by an agent in IDP is determined by the binary ID's of **both** agents.

 Project Implementation
 ----------------------